 Surprisingly, most people don’t eat nearly enough dietary fiber.
 To the tune of eating only 39 to 60% of the recommended daily intake (which is something between 25 - 38 grams per day)[*].
 The result?
-You might be missing out on some serious digestive benefits, or worse, have a higher risk for Type 2 diabetes, cardiovascular disease, and some cancers[*].
+You might be missing out on some serious digestive benefits, or worse, have a higher risk for Type 2 diabetes, cardiovascular disease, or some cancers[*].

 So, eating fiber should (and is!) part of a healthy diet.
 How does your current diet stack up?

 Already well-versed on fiber?
 Here's the top 15 best high-fiber foods: